Docker: Taming the Beast - Part I

 Now what happens with containerization and Docker?
 Well, if you want to run isolated processes, the first thing you need is for these processes not to be able to do what we have been doing up until now, i.e. spy on other processes and interact with them.
 You need to completely isolate them.

-The way it is done is that we create a second init process tree, i.e. a second namespace.
+The way this is done is by creating a second init process tree, i.e. a second namespace.

 Let’s say we want to containerize